Your privacy is critically important to us. We have a few fundamental principles:

 We do not sell our users' data.
 We aren’t a data broker, we don’t sell your personal information to data brokers, and we don’t sell your information to other companies that want to spam you with marketing emails.

-- Google G Suite.
+- Google Workspace.
 For communication with customers, and office tools such as word processing, spreadsheets, etc.

 - Google Cloud Platform.
 Cloud services provider.